S.V. Belisia Bilzen

 Sportvereniging Belisia Bilzen is a football club based in Bilzen, Limburg, Belgium.
 The club is affiliated to the Royal Belgian Football Association (KBVB) with matricule 5775 and has sky blue as club colour.
+The club currently play in Belgian National Division 1 from 2024 to 2025, Belgian third tier of football after promotion from Belgian Division 2.

 History

 Rapid Spouwen (1950–2002)

 The club joined the Royal Belgian Football Association (KBVB) with matricule 5775 as Rapid Spouwen in 1954, starting its existence in the Belgian Provincial Leagues.

 In 1974, Spouwen reached the national divisions for the first time.
 They were able to maintain themselves in the Belgian Fourth Division for several years.
 In 1976, the second season in Fourth Division, they even finished second place in the league, albeit at a distance from winners White Star FC Beverst.
 In 1989 they again ended up in second place, this time three points behind title winner FC Poederlee.
 However, a few years later, in 1992, Spouwen finished third to last.
 After 18 seasons of in the national divisions, Spouwen returned to provincial football.

 The club then also relegated from the First Provincial.
 In 1998, Spouwen won their group in the Second Provincial, and thus returned to the highest provincial level.